 Most of Propeller's licenses and plans place a limit on how many standard datasets you upload.

-Our standard dataset is defined so that the vast majority of worksite surveys are well within the limits we set.
-However, for really large sites we have to use larger cloud computing resources, more manual support time and invest more in highly scalable data processing and hosting, so larger sites will use up multiple standard datasets on your plan or license.
+Our standard dataset is defined so that the vast majority of worksite surveys are well within the limits.
+However, for really large sites we have to use larger cloud computing resources, more manual support time, and invest more in highly scalable data processing and hosting, so larger sites will use up multiple standard datasets on your plan or license.

 When uploading source images for processing with Propeller, you will see the number of datasets that will be consumed by this upload.